 The new year AND a new decade is here!
-All the business owners I know have big plans for 2020 and I have some big goals here at Julia Renee Consulting.
+All the business owners I know have big plans for the new year and I have some big goals here at Julia Renee Consulting.
 If one of your plans is to get your SEO in order, I am here to help!

 In the past decade, Google has had a lot of updates and changes, and there was even a big update in October 2019 that affected 10% of all search results.
 One of the things that the update (named BERT) is focused on is matching search intent to the right content instead of just matching keywords.
 So really aim for creating great content instead of finding the perfect keyword.
 Going forward, Google really seems to be focusing on user experience, so serving your audience and not trying to find ways to “trick” Google is going to be the way to rank.

 Google is going to keep evolving to have search results helping the searcher as best they can, and from the direction they’ve been going over the past few years, they are really focusing on ranking the best websites to help the users.
 They are looking at user experience, so you need to make sure your site is easy to use and navigate.
 To make your site the best it can be for Google, these are 9 SEO strategies small businesses should be focusing on for the new year!

 9 SEO Strategies for small businesses to focus on this year

 Over the past few months, this has been my #1 SEO tip because I keep seeing reeeeaaallly slow sites.
 I’ll admit, it’s something I need to improve, too!
 There are a lot of sites where you can test your site speed, and PageSpeed Insights is a good place to start.

 There are many reasons why you need to speed up your site: